 Principal Investigator(s): Melissa Weininger, Diane Wolfthal

 Recent scholarship has focused on the transnational character of Yiddish, but it was also often considered a national language of the Jews.
-The symposium Inside/Outside Yiddishwill bring together an international group of scholars of medieval and modern history and culture with Rice faculty and faculty from local universities to explore the ways in which Yiddish both crosses boundaries and creates internal cohesion.
-We will consider how Yiddish moved between cultures and geographical locations while at the same time serving as a locus of identity formation.
-Topics will include the relationship of Jewish literatures to the vernacular of the dominant culture, authorship as a collaborative enterprise, Jewish treatment of Christological themes, Jewish cosmopolitanism, Yiddish and multilingualism, and Yiddish in translation, and others.
+The symposium Inside/Outside Yiddish brought together an international group of scholars of medieval and modern history and culture with Rice faculty and faculty from local universities to explore the ways in which Yiddish both crosses boundaries and creates internal cohesion.
+It was considered: how did Yiddish move between cultures and geographical locations while at the same time serving as a locus of identity formation?
+Topics included the relationship of Jewish literatures to the vernacular of the dominant culture, authorship as a collaborative enterprise, Jewish treatment of Christological themes, Jewish cosmopolitanism, Yiddish and multilingualism, and Yiddish in translation, and others.

 CALAC: The Critical Archive of Latin American Cinema

 CALAC is a digital humanities initiative with a collaborative approach to the study ofLatin America Cinema.
 The main objective is to develop students’ analytical skillsthrough direct contribution to a growing knowledge base of detailed researchinformation about film and film analysis.
-This project offers a unique opportunity tointegrate applied research methods and new, original research information with thetheoretical concerns of the course.
-At a larger scale, this project will contribute tothe discoverability of less-known films and filmmakers as well as encouragingresearch on Latin American films and topics.
-It will also provide unique tools whilepromoting learning by doing in the fields of digital archives.
+This project offers a unique opportunity to integrate applied research methods and new, original research information with thetheoretical concerns of the course.
+At a larger scale, this project contributes tothe discoverability of less-known films and filmmakers as well as encouragingresearch on Latin American films and topics.
+It also provides unique tools while promoting learning by doing in the fields of digital archives.

 The Recovery of a Heritage in the Making: A Digital Archive for Contemporay Displaced Spanish and Latin American Writers